scottcorgan/shrub/README.md

 });

 shrub.filter(function (filePath, stats, next) {
-  // Callback a true statement to add this files
+  // Callback a true statement to add this file
   // to the filtered list

   next(filePath === 'some/file/path');
 }, function (files) {
-  //
+  // complete
 });
 ```